-On April 23, 2013, the Ministry of Commerce and Industry of Panama through the General Directorate of Industrial Property Registration, registered at the Bulletin No. 297 of 2013 a total of 112 Geographical Indications (GIs), Designations of Origin (DO) and Indications of Origin from the European Union, including but not limited to dairy products, such as "Provolone Valpadana", "Fontina", "Gorgonzola" and "Parmigiano Reggiano", among other products.
+On April 23, 2013, the Ministry of Commerce and Industry of Panama through the General Directorate of Industrial Property Registration, registered at the Bulletin No. 297 of 2013 (document attached on this report) a total of 112 Geographical Indications (GIs), Designations of Origin (DO) and Indications of Origin from the European Union, including but not limited to dairy products, such as "Provolone Valpadana", "Fontina", "Gorgonzola" and "Parmigiano Reggiano", among other products.